Understanding Mint Marks on U.S. Coins

 Before 1990, mint marks were punched into working dies by hand, creating opportunities for varieties:

 - RPM (Repunched Mint Mark) — The mint mark was punched more than once, with slight offset between impressions.
-Browse our RPM listings.
+Browse our RPM listings or read our RPM deep dive.

 - OMM (Over Mint Mark) — A different mint mark was punched over the original.
 Example: a "D" punched over an "S".
 Browse our OMM listings.